Cat-Lovers, This New Hairstyle Is For You

 Eventually, Katichka's friends cheered her up; she has received thousands of comments on Instagram since she posted the picture, and she says she's very grateful for all of the love she's received.

-Looks like Katichka is bringing a brand-new, positive, and colorful meaning to "cat hair."
+Looks like Katichka is bringing a brand-new, positive, and colourful meaning to "cat hair."

 We chatted with Katichka via email.
 She says her new hair was inspired by the clothes she and her boyfriend sell, as well as "style and music by Melanie Martinez."
 That, and she adores cats — specifically, her nine-month-old Sphinx, Maggy.
 (Katichka also just got a tattoo of Maggy, because of course.)